inaimathi/langnostic/posts/authentication-part-four---logging-into-websites-with-rsa-keys.md

     {reply, Res, State}.
 ```

 The process for storing a new key might take some explaining.
-We're expecting the *contents* of a PEM key file, rather than a file name because doing otherwise would force us to put this module on the same machine as the caller<a name="note-Sat-Jun-23-013621EDT-2012"></a>[|5|](#foot-Sat-Jun-23-013621EDT-2012).
-However, that raises a bit of a problem; M2Crypto can't import a pubkey from a string.
+We're expecting the *contents* of a PEM key file, rather than a file name because doing otherwise would force us to put this module on the same machine as the caller[^dont-always-want].
+However, that raises a bit of a problem; `M2Crypto` can't import a `pubkey` from a string.
 It *can* do so for a keypair, but not if you don't have the private key on hand, which we won't.
 Ever.
 So what we need to do is create a temporary file somewhere, write the key out to it, then point M2Crypto at that to get the components back in a more digestible format.
 After that, it's just a matter of storing the key and cleaning up.

+[^dont-always-want]: Which we wouldn't *necessarily* want to do, even if it didn't go against Erlang's grain.

 Ok, it's Python time